ZeroCM/zcm/docs/tutorial.md

 subscriber application can receive the data exactly as it would have live!
 This tool, combined with the logger creates a powerful development approach for systems with limited debug-ability.

+### CsvWriter

+Sometimes it is useful to convert either a zcmlog or live zcm data into csv format.
+This tool, launched via

+    zcm-csv-writer

+does this for you.
+There is a default format that this writer will output in, however often times, it is more useful to write your own CsvWriterPlugin for custom output formatting.
+Examples are provided in the examples directory in zcm.

+### CsvReader

+Sometimes it is useful to convert a csv into a zcmlog.
+This tool, launched via

+    zcm-csv-reader

+does this for you.
+There is currently no default format that this reader will be able to read in, however you may write your own CsvReaderPlugin for custom csv parsing.
+Examples are provided in the examples directory in zcm.

+### Transcoder

+As explained in [type generation](zcmtypesys.md), modifying a zcmtype changes that types hash and therefore invalidates all old logs you may have.
+However, sometimes it may be desirable to add a field to a type without invalidating all prior logs.
+To do this we provide a log transcoder launched via

+    zcm-log-transcoder

+and the TranscoderPlugin interface so you may define the mapping from old log to new log.
+This tool can even let you convert between completely different types

 ## ZCM Tools Example